pluralsight/guides/published/other/build-a-multiplayer-vr-app-that-works-in-realtime-in-less-than-10-minutes/article.md

 ![deepstream logo](https://raw.githubusercontent.com/pluralsight/guides/master/images/b72cd656-c2f8-488b-b8c6-4916e69a3f91.png)

-As you know by now that every WebVR application can be accessed from just a browser.
-This means, we'll need to host our files in order to be able to access them in a mobile with a URL.
+As you know by now, every WebVR application can be accessed from just a browser.
+This means, we'll need to host our files in order to be able to access them from a mobile device using a URL.
 [Glitch](https://glitch.com/) is a very convenient way of doing this.
-You can simply create a new project and when you are done, the URL is readily available so that you can use it via mobile browsers instantly.
+Using Glitch, you can create a new project and when you are done, the URL is readily available so that you can use it via mobile browsers instantly.

 #### Getting started

 Let us start by building the basic VR setup for the application.
 We'll use A-Frame's [entity-component system](https://aframe.io/docs/0.7.0/introduction/entity-component-system.html) (ECS).
-ECS makes it easy to build any objects in the scene by treating every object as an entity which differs from other entities by the various components (or attributes) that can attached to an entity.
+ECS makes it easy to build any objects in the scene by treating ev5656ery object as an entity which differs from other entities by the various components (or attributes) that can attached to an entity.

 In your HTML file, start of by adding the HTML skeleton code: